Antioch Made

 Joshua Mendez Valdez · Outreach & Brand

-Steward Advertising handles community outreach, recruitment, and brand identity for Antioch Made – connecting the program to local creatives and businesses.
+Steward Advertising handles community outreach, recruitment, and brand identity for the initiative – connecting the program to local creatives and businesses.

 Steward Advertising runs popular local brands like Antioch.town to promote community engagement in the area and help small businesses thrive.